-The UCR EPIC team of Entrepreneurs-in-Residence (EIRs) are senior business leaders that want to give back to the community and help build a strong and resilient local economy.
+Our Entrepreneurs-in-Residence (EIRs) serve as mentors that want to give back to the community and help build a strong and resilient local economy.

 EIRs work with UCR and community entrepreneurs through the EPIC SBDC to provide mentorship and guidance to develop and grow their business as well as prepare to seek investment.
 EIRs also mentor participants in the I-Corps entrepreneurship workshop taught quarterly on campus.

-We always welcome new EIRs and Mentors into our programs.
-To learn more about becoming an EIR or a Mentor contact Martin Kleckner.
+We always welcome new EIRs and mentors into our programs.
+To learn more about becoming an EIR or a mentor, contact Martin Kleckner.

 CEO-in-Residence